Saturday, February 2, 2019

 I missed the Elysian Camerata's January 13 program at St. Asaph's, Bala Cynwyd.
 Somehow I got it into my head the concert was scheduled for January 27, the same day I was planning to attend Fine Art Music Company's second event in its "War of the Romantics" series.

 Fortunately. the Elysians repeated the program last night at the First Presbyterian Church in Ambler, which is convenient to my new office in Fort Washington.
-I made a spur-of-the-moment decision late Friday head afternoon to stick around after work and head on over.
+I made a spur-of-the-moment decision late Friday afternoon to stick around after work and head on over.

 And it (the program, not my office) was a stunner.